Christmas in provence (creche)

 In Provence, the Christmas season starts December 4 with the day of St Barbe, with the traditional sowing of wheat and lentils on 3 dishes covered with cotton pads.
 In every home, as the fresh green shoots grow, the ‘small fields’ symbolize prosperity.
 Provence enjoys a number of festivities and rituals throughout December but the best known ones are probably the Christmas cribs and Santons, Christmas markets and the Christmas 13 desserts.

 Santons are Christmas crib figures representing villagers going to the crib.
 The word comes from the Provençal “Santoun” and means Little Saint.
 The Marseilles Santons Fair is one of the most popular and lively traditions in the city.
 It takes place every year from the last Sunday in November through December 31.
 Originally, the figures were shaped from the dried soft interior of bread, then oil painted and varnished.
 Today’s tradition has them made from the local red clay.
-They decorate every apartment and house’s family crib by the Christmas tree.
+They decorate every Provence apartment and house’s family crib by the Christmas tree.

 The Christmas 13 desserts are served upon returning from the Christmas Mass and remain on the table for 3 days.